Discrete approximations for sums of m-dependent random variables: The setup

-In this paper, we consider sum $S_n= X_1+X_2+\cdots+X_n$ of non-identically distributed 1-dependent random variables concentrated on nonnegative integers.
-Our aim is to estimate the closeness of $S_n$ to compound Poisson, negative binomial and binomial distributions, under some analogue of Franken's condition for factorial moments.
+In this paper, we consider sums $S_n= X_1+X_2+\cdots+X_n$ of non-identically distributed 1-dependent random variables concentrated on nonnegative integers.
+Our aim is to estimate the closeness of $S_n$ to compound Poisson, negative binomial and binomial distributions, under some conditions for factorial moments.
 For the proof of the main results, we use Heinrich's \citep{H82},\citep{H87} version of the characteristic function method.
 Though this method does not allow to obtain small absolute constants, it is flexible enough for obtaining asymptotically sharp constants, as demonstrated for 2-runs statistic.
 Moreover, our approach allows for construction of asymptotic expansions.

 We recall that the sequence of random variables $\{X_k \}_{k \geq 1}$ is called $m$-dependent if, for $1 < s < t < \infty$, $t- s > m$, the sigma algebras generated by $X_1,\dots,X_s$ and $X_t,X_{t+1}\dots$ are independent.
 It is clear that, by grouping consecutive summands, we can reduce the sum of $m$-dependent variables to the sum of 1-dependent ones.
 Therefore, the results of this paper can be applied for some cases of $m$-dependent variables, as exemplified by binomial approximation to $(k_1,k_2)$ events.